Container Concepts

 The run-time complexity of contructor is linear in the tensor’s size

-n1 x n2 x … np
+n1 x n2 x … np.

-The run-time complexity of write()
+The run-time complexity of write() and read() is linear in the order

 of the tensor.